Agency finds private border wall violates Rio Grande treaty

 Fisher Industries won a $400 million contract in December to build a section of government border wall in Arizona.
 The Pentagon’s internal watchdog later said it would investigate the awarding of the contract.

-Built on private land in South Texas’ Rio Grande Valley, the 3-mile fence is far closer to the riverbank than government border walls in the region, some of which are a mile or more away from the water.
+Fisher Industries built the fence in January after a federal judge lifted a restraining order originally sought by the nonprofit National Butterfly Center.
+The fence is far closer to the riverbank than government border walls in the region, some of which are a mile or more away from the water.
 That’s because the U.S. and Mexico have agreed to share water and electricity generated by the Rio Grande.
 Significant construction in the floodplain could change the flow of water and potentially damage communities on either side.

 In its letter, the commission drew some of the same conclusions as opponents of the project, saying that installing posts so close to the river could catch debris and deflect water flow in a way that would worsen flooding in a storm.
 At one point in the fence, the commission found a potential deflection twice the acceptable rate.